Knewton/Zoidberg/EXAMPLE.md

     How many muffins does first grade bake in all?

 ### Answer interpretation
-    The answer is the unknown value of muffins converted by first grade total up.
+    The answer is the unknown value of muffins converted by first grade totaled up.

 ## Question 2